CH-Earth/summa/docs/installation/SUMMA_installation.md

     If you are using the `bash` shell, then you would set these environment variables with `export FC=gfortran` for example.
 You may need to modify the `Makefile` if you are using a different Fortran compiler or your setup is different.
 If someone wants to contribute an actual `configure` script that would be great.

+ 1. Check that all variables in the Makefile are set correctly by typing `make check`.
+Inspect the variables and make sure that they make sense.
+If not, modify the Makefile further.

  1. Type `make` (if you are in the `build` directory).
 If all goes well, this will build SUMMA and move the executable `summa.exe` to the `bin` directory.
 You may get some warnings (depending on your compiler settings), but you should not get any errors;

  1. Pay attention to the `make` output.
 You may need to set some environment variables (`LD_LIBRARY_PATH` in particular) to support dynamic linking;